notion-enhancer/notion-enhancer/README.md

 an enhancer/customiser for the all-in-one productivity workspace [notion.so](https://www.notion.so/)

-_note: this is currently an unreleased version of the enhancer, which adds some cool things_ _like colour theming and improves on some existing features. it is stable,_ _and so has been pushed out for use. once I've done some more fine-tuning_ _and finished taking screenshots of everything I will release this officially as v0.6.0._

 ## installation

 currently, both windows and linux are supported. it is possible to run this script via the WSL to modify the windows notion app.